Montevideo Safety Guide

 Medium Risk

-Pickpocketing and bag-snatching in crowded markets, buses, and the Rambla boardwalk.
+Pickpocketing and bag-snatching occur in crowded markets, bus terminals, and during summer festivals.

 Low Risk